Badock Hall Guide

 You are advised to register with the University Students’ Health Service, registration events will take place throughout Arrivals’ Week.

 Students with disabilities or special needs

-If you have a disability or if you are ill or sustain an injury that could prevent you from leaving your accommodation in an emergency please ensure that you make your Student Support Adviser for your residence aware so that suitable measures can be put in place to enable you to live comfortably and safely in your residence.
+If you have a disability or if you are ill or sustain an injury that could prevent you from leaving your accommodation in an emergency please ensure that you make your Village team aware so that suitable measures can be put in place to enable you to live comfortably and safely in your residence.

 PEEPs (Personal Emergency Evacuation Plan) are intended to be used to plan in advance for those who may need assistance or special arrangements during an emergency evacuation of the building.
 The PEEP will be completed by the Accommodation Manager and the individual and be signed-off by the Fire Safety Adviser.

 Students should not bring a car to Bristol unless it is essential, for example because of a disability.
 Bristol is a highly congested city and there are many restrictions on parking in place.
 The main University campus is contained within the Kingsdown Residents’ Parking Scheme area (KRPS) and the majority of on-street parking in and around the campus is subject to residential permits, meters and time limits.
 You should be aware that that the cycle path marked along Parry’s Lane by a broken white line is an advisory marking telling motorists they should not drive or park in cycle lanes unless absolutely necessary.
 Cars parked on this cycle path will be ticketed.

 Sustainable travel is embedded within University culture and the University actively encourages the use of alternative methods of travel.
 Sustainable travel benefits your environment, your health and well-being as well as your finances.
 Information about your transport options can be found on our student travelwebpages.

 All repairs must be reported using your Accommodation Portal.
 Reporting a problem any other way may result in a delay in getting the repair seen to.